Residual permutation test for regression coefficient testing: Literature review

-As also mentioned in the introduction section, our new method is based on permutation test~\citep{Pitman37a,Pitman37b,Pitman38}.
-Permutation test was originally developed for independence testing.
-Specifically, using the exchangeability properties of the sampled data, permutation test is guaranteed to have finite-sample validity guarantee, without any geometric or moment constraints on the underlying distributions.
-Thanks to such distribution-free property, permutation tests and its extensions have also been used in coefficient tests \citep{LB21,d2022robust}, sharp null hypothesis tests \citep{CDM17,CDLM21} and conditional independence tests \citep{BWBS20, KNBW21} for finite-population or asymptotically valid Type-I error control.
+As also mentioned in the introduction section, our new method is based on permutation test~\citep{Pitman37a,Pitman37b,Pitman38}. {\rev Application of permutation and related randomization techniques for statistical inference has a long history in statistics and econometrics \citep{fisher1935design, rubin1980comment, rosenbaum1984conditional, romano1990behavior, kennedy1995randomization, rosenbaum2002covariance,canay2017randomization,young2019channeling}.} Permutation test was originally developed for independence testing.
+Specifically, using the exchangeability properties of the sampled data, permutation test is guaranteed to have finite-sample size validity, without any geometric or moment constraints on the underlying distributions.

+{\rev For the task of regression coefficient testing, \citet{freedman1983nonstochastic} proposed tests based on permuted regression residuals, and analyzed its asymptotic size control in a fixed dimension. \citet{diciccio2017robust} considered a permutation test using the studentized partial correlation of $\boldsymbol{Y}$ and $\boldsymbol{Z}$ given $\boldsymbol{X}$ and derived asymptotic size and power of the test in a fixed dimension setting. \citet{toulis2019invariant} studied a test based on permuting the residuals of $\boldsymbol{Y}$ regression against $(\boldsymbol{Z},\boldsymbol{X})$.
+More recently, \citet{LB21,d2022robust} used permutation test and its extensions to obtain exact size control for testing a single component or a subvector of regression coefficients. {\revone We note that although all the works mentioned in this paragraph use permutation tests as the basic building block of their tests, their validity guarantees are based on different assumptions.
+Among them, \citet{toulis2019invariant, LB21, d2022robust} considered the size validity of their tests under a similar noise invariance assumption to our Assumption~\ref{as:exchangeable}. }